OpenTreeOfLife/reference-taxonomy/registry/README.md

 exclusion of the phantom as a constraint.
 It's not obvious that this is better, although it seems to have the advantage of not depending on the child node's metadata.)

+## Change scenarios

+### Example

+In OTT 2.8, the species *Orontium cochinchinense* is chosen as one of the inclusions for the registration for genus *Orontium*.
+In OTT 2.9, the species has been synonymized with *Acorus calamus*, which according to OTT 2.9 is not in what it calls the genus *Orontium*.
+The registry system therefore thinks the two nodes stand for "different" clades, and gives them distinct registrations and ids.
+As it happens, the old registration does not resolve in OTT 2.9, i.e. OTT 2.9 has no taxon equivalent to what OTT 2.8 called *Orontium*.

+*Ammochloinae* is similar: The registration changes because inclusion *Cutandia memphitica* is no longer in the taxon (i.e. is not in the OTT 2.9 *Ammochloinae* taxon).
+However this time the old registration does resolve; it resolves to the OTT 2.9 taxon *Parapholiinae*.

+There are 351 cases like this one in plants.
+In 43 of them, the 2.8 registration resolves in OTT 2.9, to a taxon with a different OTT id.
+To put this in perspective, almost all of these cases are at the genus level, and there are 46510 genera in OTT 2.9.

 ### Topological changes to the tree